cleuer/olympics/README.md

 **Overview**
 --------------------------------------------------------------------------
-Web application represents 120 years Olympic History.
+Represent 120 years Olympic History as Graph.
 Participation and results from every Olympic event over 120 years is represented in graph form.
 Nodes include games, events and athletes.
 Relationships are athlete participation in events and events hosted by games.